joaomartiniano/UnicodeViewer/README.md

 ![UnicodeViewer main window](images/unicodeviewer.png)

-I wrote it because sometime ago I needed to find some Unicode characters (and also because it seemed like an interesting side project).
+I wrote it because sometime ago I needed to find some Unicode characters (and also because it seemed like an interesting little side project).

+**Please note**

+This application only shows the Unicode characters in the range U+0000 through U+FFFF.

 ## User Interface